mchmarny/kpush/README.md

 ## Setup

-The `kpush` flow includes two components: `client`, generating, signs, and publishing mocked up messages, and `server` which receives PubSub pushed messages and validates their signature.
+The `kpush` flow includes two components: `client`, generating, signing, and publishing mocked up messages, and `server` which receives PubSub pushed messages and validates their signature.

 > Assuming `gcloud` SDK already configured.
 See [gcloud docs](https://cloud.google.com/sdk/gcloud/) for instructions if you need assistance

 ### PubSub topic

-Lets start by creating the PubSub topic named `kpush` to which our client will be publishing messages.
+Let's start by creating the PubSub topic named `kpush` to which our client will be publishing messages.

 ```shell
 gcloud pubsub topics create kpush